In 2000, the United Nations General Assembly marked June 20 as World Refugee Day.

 These examples of refugee resettlement work, as well as other early, informal acts of involvement, led CRC churches across North America to join the refugee ministry through donating food, household items, and financial support to incoming families.

 The CRC’s ministry of resettlement has continued ever since.
 Through World Renew, CRC members in Canada have welcomed refugees from all over the world, including Cambodians fleeing the Khmer Rouge in the 1980s, and Karen refugees fleeing Thailand in the early 2000s.
-Similar waves of refugee resettlement have also taken place through Christian Reformed churches in the United States through a partnership between the Office of Social Justice and Bethany Christian Services.
+Similar waves of refugee resettlement have also taken place through Christian Reformed churches in the United States through a partnership with Bethany Christian Services.

 Today, congregations across the United States and Canada have opened their churches and homes to refugees from Syria, Eritrea, Iraq, Afghanistan, South Sudan, and beyond.
 In this ministry work, CRC members have seen the face of God in refugees and have been forever changed.